Notre Dame Cathedral – A masterpiece of Gothic architecture

 The Cloisters Door is located a few steps away from the Porte Rouge.

-This portal connected Notre Dame Cathedral to the Canons’ lodgings.
+It connected Notre Dame Cathedral to the Canons’ lodgings.

 Directions: 4th district